Max Kless

 A user can enter in lean-back mode (show me something fun) and end up in lean-forward mode (I’m comparing options, I’m spending money, I’m trying to learn).
 If your interface treats all modes the same, you get a subtle exhaustion.
 The session isn’t satisfying because it never clarifies what the session is for.

-We need feeds that can hold multiple intentions without collapsing them into soup.
+We need feeds that can hold multiple intentions without blending them into soup.

 Four architectural patterns Link to heading